NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/actions.md

 This function opens the GitHub profile page using the system's default web browser.
 It uses xdg-open which is the standard Linux way to open URLs and files with their associated default applications.

-BROWSER INTEGRATION DECISIONS:
-Originally considered checking for existing browser tabs and focusing them instead of opening new tabs.
-This would involve Chrome DevTools Protocol (CDP) or similar browser automation tools.

-WHY SIMPLE APPROACH WAS CHOSEN:
-- CDP is complex and overkill for simple URL opening
-- Security risks with browser automation protocols
-- xdg-open is simpler, safer, and more reliable
-- Works with any browser (Chrome, Firefox, Edge, etc.)
-- Respects user's default browser preference

-TECHNICAL DETAILS:
-- xdg-open delegates to desktop environment's URL handler
-- Most browsers will reuse existing windows when possible
-- URL opening is non-blocking (doesn't freeze jarvis)

-ALTERNATIVE METHODS CONSIDERED:
-- webbrowser.open(): Python standard library, but less robust on Linux
-- Direct browser commands: Browser-specific, not portable
-- CDP/WebDriver: Overkill and security risks for simple URL opening

 ## url_claude